dmmiller612/lecture-summarizer/Documentation/API_Documentation.md

 ## GET /lectures

+This endpoint is used to retrieve lectures.
+The user can supply two query params shown below.
 ```
 /lectures?course=unique_identifier
 /lectures?name=course_name
 ```

 ## GET /lectures/{id}

+This endpoint is used to retrieve a single lecture
 ```
 /lectures/{id}
 ```

 ## POST /lectures/{id}/summarizations

+This endpoint is used to create a summarization from a lecture
 ```json
 {
   "name": "Summarization name",